 On the other hand, app installation is just the beginning of your customer life cycle.
 The challenge is how to get installed users return and remain active within their apps.
 According to Localytics, 66% of app users only open apps between one and 10 times.
 To improve this, you can use app links for your mobile app ads.
 It allows you to lead users to a specific location inside your app, which can be a sale, promotion or specific marketing content.
 The ability to engage more people on mobile by deep linking them into our app is very powerful.

 App linking features for mobile app marketing

 App Links are open source, accessible to everyone, and its reference SDKs mean that they can be implemented without going through Facebook.
 Beyond this, App Links are cross-platform compatible.
 Extended to work across devices, app links support all major platforms including iOS, Android, and Windows Phone.
 Facebook provides App Links Index API for apps to discover whether any web URL can be deep linked on mobile.
 Facebook app links can be utilized for mobile app marketing in several ways:

 Facebook shared post

 Facebook sharing can be the most powerful form of virality.
 A potential shared post has the ability to gain massive adoption of a new service or product.
 App linking makes shared posts much better by enhancing new users’ experiences.
 Any user with the app installed can be taken to the destination right after clicking on the shared link.

 Facebook advertising is a powerful feature which allows for deep linking as well.
-Not only advertise your app, you can literally direct user to any content or a product within that app.
+Not only advertise your app, you can literally direct users to any content or a product within that app.
 Coupons and other things can be offered to users who have never heard of your app.
-Facebook ads are placed directly in user’s feed and naturally blend into its content to effectively engage your customers.
+Facebook ads are placed directly in user’s feed and naturally blend into its content to effectively engage with your customers.